-All existing Children's Play Areas must remain, and all new developments of more than 10 dwellings must include provision for children's play areas that are safe, and nearby (within 100 metres).
+Development proposals should safeguard existing play areas.
+All new developments of more than 10 dwellings must include provision for children's play areas that are safe, and nearby (within 100 metres).
 This provision should either enhance existing facilities or provide for new facilities where appropriate.